2025 Clemson Tigers women's soccer team

+The Tigers finished the season 8–6–5 overall and 4–4–2 in ACC play to finish in tie for tenth place.
+They did not qualify for the ACC Tournament and received an at-large invitation to the NCAA Tournament.
+They were seeded eighth in the Vanderbilt Region.
+They defeated in the First Round, before falling to first seed and eighth-ranked in overtime in the Second Round.

 Previous season

 The Tigers finished the season 6–8–3 overall and 2–7–1 in ACC play to finish in fourteenth place.
 They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
 Their six overall wins were the lowest since 2012 and tied for the lowest in the time since Radwanski has been head coach.
 Their two conference wins were also the lowest since 2012.
 By not earning an invite to the NCAA tournament, they broke a streak of qualifying for ten consecutive tournaments.